 The Trump administration, which will have to win approval from Congress for its tax plan, argues the massive cost of its proposed corporate tax cut will be covered by a sustained increase in economic activity.
 Though the claim has been dismissed as “fanciful” by The Economist, the cut is part of a package of reforms that in aggregate could boost US corporate tax collections.

-Monthly tax update 2018.
-Offering the most current and comprehensive overview of the month’s tax changes and how they affect you, your organisation and your clients.
-Purchase all 11 webinars in this series and save 15%.
+Monthly tax special topic 2019 - Webinars: offering the most current and comprehensive overview of the month’s tax changes and how they affect you, your organisation and your clients.

 America’s labyrinthine tax laws are riddled with loopholes and exemptions that mean the effective tax rate is more like 20 to 25 per cent, well below the nominal 35 per cent rate.
 The system is further distorted by arcane rules that discourage companies from repatriating profits (it is estimated US companies have up to US$2.5 trillion stashed abroad, as reported in the MinnPost) and encourage them to adopt exotic legal structures and take on debt rather than raise equity.